tylerdtran/tylertran.me/README.md

 ## Future Plans

 While I'm satisfied with the current version of my portfolio website, I plan to continuously improve and refine it.
 In the future, I intend to add additional features and fine-tune the details to enhance the user experience.
 This project is a testament to my growth as a developer, and I look forward to expanding and evolving it further.
+Also looking to add a photo of myself on the About page.

 ## Running the Website Locally